z-george-ma/saga/README.md

 ## Design principles

-1. Straight-forward abstration with clear separation of concerns

-Saga interface is carefully designed for developers to easily understand what each operation does under the hood.
-This is particularly important for critical workloads when non-functional requirements can not be ignored, so developers know the trade-offs.

-2. Minimalism
+Saga follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - do one thing and one thing well.

 Saga is a library that focus on solving particular problem (self healing with basic workflow support), rather than a framework that prescribes how users structure their application.

-This however means user has to put certain concerns (e.g. exception handling, retry policies) into application logic.
+By giving user full control, there are trade-offs.

+1. Learning curve

+Think of driving a manual car.
+To be an effective driver, you have to know how transmission works in a high level, e.g low gear gives you higher torque but goes slower.

+The same applies to Saga.
+In any serious applications that non-functional requirements have to be taken into consideration, it is important to know what the library does exactly, as it may have performance implication.
+Saga interface is carefully designed to give developers full visibility of what happens under the hood.

+2. Bootstrapping from user

+User has to hook up logging framework, handle exceptions, think of retryability, circuit breaker pattern etc.

+it is not a turn-key solution.
+You are encouraged to build abstractions on top of this project to encapsulate common concerns in your environment.

 Minimalism applies to package dependencies too.
 This project has only one dependency - asyncpg.